The Rainbow After The Storm

-A study on affluent millennials investing behavior shows the stark difference in the adoption rate of Robo-advisors across the different generations – Millennials and Gen Z ranked significantly higher than the Baby Boomers.
+A study on affluent millennials investing behavior showed the stark difference in the adoption rate of Robo-advisors across the generations.
+Firstly, Millennials and Gen Z had a significantly higher adoption rate than the Baby Boomers.

-Even within the different groups of investors – ultra-high net worth (UHNW), millionaires, and mass affluent – the same pattern can be observed.
+Secondly, within different groups of investors – the same pattern was observed.

 - Among Millionaires, the gap is much wider, with 62% of Millennials, 24% of Gen X, versus a low of 10% Baby Boomers using Robo-advisors.

 Therefore, proving how Robo-investing is the preferred and go-to option for young, tech-savvy investors.